 Skip to content

-The revised Microsoft 365 Family and Personal plans come with hefty price rises from 22% to 31%, which will apply at the next renewal or new subscriber.
+The revised Microsoft 365 Family and Personal plans come with hefty price rises from 22% to 30%, which will apply at the next renewal or for new subscribers.

 Microsoft knows some people won’t like paying more.
-There are also folks who hate the intrusion of Copilot into their Office apps, a factor that Microsoft might be underestimating.
+There are also folks who hate the intrusion of Copilot into their Office apps, a factor that Microsoft is underestimating.

-Microsoft 365 Classic is a ‘last resort’ plan that might be offered to people who are cancelling their Microsoft 365 Family or Personal plan.
+Microsoft 365 Classic is a ‘last resort’ plan which might be offered to people who are cancelling their Microsoft 365 Family or Personal plan.

 Microsoft would prefer to keep a customer at a lower price than lose the money completely.
 (Yes, they could offer an option to hide Copilot elements in the Office apps but that goes against Microsoft’s relentless belief that Copilot AI is an absolute good).